cbrisk/national-park-planner/README.md

 # final-project

-A full stack JavaScript solo project.
-A full-stack application that allows users to obtain information on National Parks and helps them plan their trip
+A full stack JavaScript solo project that allows users to obtain information on National Parks and helps them plan their trips.